 - After sales required a lot of support.
 There were times our guys had to take the camera (yeah we used our own camera as we did not have mobile phones with good cameras back then) and click pictures of businesses.

 - Online ad space did not sell like hotcakes.
 Other than the home page, we found advertisers only in property and builders page.

 Despite all the hiccups, challenges, etc, etc – the business was a success.

 To make the website interesting, we added a news section and an online games section (simple flash games we were pulling from other websites).

-The portal went onto have add on services like a job portal and a property section for the city.
+The portal further added add-on services like a job portal and a property section for the city.